-Talk to Your Teen about What to Do after a Car Accident
+Talk to Your Teen about What to Do after a Auto Accident

 As a parent, you do everything you can to keep your kids safe from harm.
-This includes prepping your teenager on what to do after a car accident.
+This includes prepping your teenager on what to do after a car accident in Fort Lauderdale.
 Having a well-thought-out accident plan won’t necessarily prevent injury, but it may help lessen the effects and protect your family’s right to financial recovery.

-Below are tips on how to help your teenage child build a car accident emergency plan in case he or she is involved in a car accident.
+Below are tips on how to help your teenage child build an auto accident emergency plan in case he or she is involved in a crash.

 Talk about Auto Safety Early and Build a Foundation for Good Habits

-Do not wait until the day your child gets his or her full driver’s license to discuss safe driving habits and what to do after a car accident.
+Do not wait until the day your child gets his or her full driver’s license to discuss safe driving habits.
 Begin having these discussions before your teen participates in his or her first driving lesson.

 In terms of building good habits, focus on key issues like: